LayerZero-Labs/wrapped-asset-bridge/README.md

 1. Call `estimateBridgeFee(uint16 remoteChainId, bool useZro, bytes calldata adapterParams)` in `WrappedTokenBridge`.
 2. Call `bridge(address localToken, uint16 remoteChainId, uint amount, address to, bool unwrapWeth, LzLib.CallParams calldata callParams, bytes memory adapterParams)` supplying `nativeFee` obtained earlier as a value.
 This will burn wrapped tokens and send a LayerZero message to `OriginalTokenBridge` contract on another chain to unlock original tokens.

+## Using Scripts

+Populate the env MNENOIC in the env file and run the following commands in order.

+1. `npx hardhat deployBridges --original-networks "polygon,gnosis" --wrapped-network "fuse"`

+Now populate the Bridge address on Fuse in the env file and proceed.

+2. `npx hardhat deployTestTokens --original-networks "fuse"`
+3. `npx hardhat setTrustedRemote --original-networks "gnosis" --wrapped-network "fuse"`
+4. `npx hardhat registerTokens --original-networks "gnosis" --wrapped-network "fuse" --tokens "USDC,USDT,WETH"`

+New tokens can be added by adding them in constants and updating the list in `deploy/WrappedERC20.js`